MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1geometry-computepointatlength(float,const d2d1_matrix_3x2_f,d2d1_point_2f,d2d1_point_2f).md

 Type: <b><a href="https://msdn.microsoft.com/b317ae75-d738-4e1a-bcd1-adf3e95b197e">D2D1_POINT_2F</a>*</b>

-When this method returns, contains a pointer to the tangent vector at the specified distance along the geometry.
+The tangent vector at the specified distance along the geometry.
 If the geometry is empty,  this vector contains NaN as its x and y values.
-You must allocate storage for this parameter.

-#### - flatteningTolerance

-Type: <b>FLOAT</b>

-The maximum error allowed when constructing a polygonal approximation of the geometry.
-No point in the polygonal representation will diverge from the original geometry by more than the flattening tolerance.
-Smaller values produce more accurate results but cause slower execution.

 ## -returns